Out of Antarctica.

 Much of the research discussed at each of the research stations dealt with species in the marine environment and possible medicinal benefits or changes due to climate change.
 We experienced quite a bit of rain at the beginning of our expedition, which I was told was highly unusual.
 The climate is changing and there is research to back this up.

 During most of our visits, we were shown around the base by the commander or a member of the research team.
 The Great Wall Research Station (China), was an exception; we were kept to a fairly restricted area with base personnel ensuring that our group did not stray (there was a high risk in straying because we are scientists and inquisitive by nature).
-There was a bit of a language barrier but because a few of the participants were Chinese, we were able to get some information from the brief exchanges with the personnel that was there to keep us from straying.
+There was a bit of a language barrier but because a few of the participants were Chinese, we were able to get some information from the brief exchanges with the personnel that were stationed there to keep us from straying.
 While the personnel at the Great Wall station were cordial, this visit’s restricted nature was unusual.
 The researchers and personnel at other research stations fully engaged with us, gave us greater access and welcomed our questions.

 Our arrival at the bases coincided with the end of summer (late March) season just as the bases were gearing up for a change in personnel for the Antarctic winter.
 One gets the impression that they are a tight knit group, partially out of necessity as the long, cold, sunless winter sets in.